 Are you approaching retirement but haven’t saved enough into your pensions pot?
-Perhaps you are one of the sandwich generation, stuck between funding your children’s education or help them onto the property ladder while also having to look after ageing parents?
+Perhaps you are one of the sandwich generation, stuck between funding your children’s education or helping them onto the property ladder while also having to look after aging parents?

 Whatever the reason, many baby boomers choose to delay their approaching retirement because there’s just not enough money in the pot to fund their retirement.